EuroProofNet/europroofnet.github.io/_pages/reimbursement-rules.md

 Find more details concerning reimbursements in the [COST Annotated Rules](https://www.cost.eu/uploads/2022/10/COST-094-21-Annotated-Rules-for-COST-Actions-Level-C-V1.3-.pdf#page=86).

-If you have questions concerning, please contact the [Grant Holder](mailto:saf-saclay-recettes@inria.fr).
+If you have questions, please contact the [Grant Holder](mailto:saf-saclay-recettes@inria.fr).